 Spyderco UpTern

-When we first made this list, the Byrd Tern occupied this spot because it was a well-designed nonlocking folder with a smaller blade.
+Originally, this list featured the Byrd Tern because it was a well-designed nonlocking folder with a smaller blade.
+Spyderco has since evolved that design into the UpTern, giving it some welcome improvements.

 Nathan’s Knife Kit